drugan/commerce_quick_purchase/README.md

 availability manually.
 The module is smart enough and will emit a warning on the attempt to save a block having no one variation available.
-Also, note that if variations will become unavailable later (unpublished, set inactive, deleted, etc.) then the textfield and `Add to cart` button on the block become automatically disabled.
+Also, note that if variations will become unavailable later (unpublished, set inactive, deleted, etc.) then the textfield and `Add to cart` button on the block will be automatically disabled.

 ### Block visibility